Skip to Content

 Required

-Enter the attribute used as the group’s identifier.
+Enter the attribute value to use as the group identifier.

 • Example: gidNumber